 In the fall of 1946, the organization, renamed New York Service for the Orthopedically Handicapped, again directed its services toward developing a pilot pre-school program for children with cerebral palsy.
 Its purpose was to prove that an otherwise typically developing child with cerebral palsy could learn the necessary skills to attend mainstream classes.
 Through an intensive program which incorporated physical and speech therapy into its curriculum, it achieved such success that in 1952 the Board of Education adopted it in its entirety.

 The 1950s saw major renovations to Rising Treetops at Oakhurst, including the building of its first swimming pool.
-It continued to offer innovative programs into the next decade, including an Independent Living Project which placed institutionalized adults in foster homes into the community.
+Known colloquially as Camp Oakhurst, it continued to offer innovative programs into the next decade, including an Independent Living Project which placed institutionalized adults in foster homes into the community.

 A Community Services program offered children with disabilities the opportunity to enjoy recreational programs throughout the city side by side with their peers without disabilities.
 One of the last programs to be initiated outside of the camp was the Alexander School, which offered adults with disabilities the opportunity to receive vocational training and educational services.
 The agency was then renamed New York Service for the Handicapped in 1969.

-In 1986 the agency opened its year-round overnight respite program, and began to winterize all the buildings in Oakhurst.
+In 1986 Camp Oakhurst opened its year-round overnight respite program, and began to winterize all the buildings on the camp grounds.
 In 1992 the agency embarked on a multi-million-dollar rebuilding program for the camp, including a new gymnasium and swimming pool with a retractable roof.
 Since 2010 the agency has added respites and summer camp sessions for children and adults diagnosed with autism.
 In 2012 we began providing emergency respite services and in 2015 we formally added a day respite program for local school-age children.

 Today, Rising Treetops at Oakhurst is open all year, serving children and adults with special needs through our summer sleep away camp, year-round overnight respite (planned and emergency) and day respite care programs.